heykayla/my-writing/explainers/explanation-what-you-need-to-know-about-qr-codes.md

 ## Overview

-The goal of this explanation document is to provide an understanding of QR codes.
-This explanation document goes over the following:
+The goal of this explanation document is to provide an understanding of QR codes by addressing the following topics:
 * The definition and purpose of QR codes
 * The functionality of QR codes
 * The key components of QR codes